Origins: A "French

 Those were the first French-dip sandwiches.

 "It was a good idea," Philippe said, "but that small amount of gravy in the pan didn't last.
 But it put me wise.
-The next day I made a gallon of the gravy — and still we ran out of it!"
+The next day I made a gallon of the

 "Philippe Mathieu had a French deli at the time.
 A policeman came in to rest, and Mathieu happened to drop the top part of the roll into the container where the beef was being kept warm.
 He was going to throw it away, but the policeman liked it so well he came back for six more."